dianaaffi/OSF-2013-2014/README.md

 The documentation of our web services is deployed on the Apiary platform.
 Access our <a href="http://docs.gamificationapidianajosephahmed.apiary.io">online documentation</a> for more info.

-For a quick look at our object model and business logic behing the API, read the <a href="">pdf documentation</a> and the <a href="">presentation</a> delivered with the project.
+For a quick look at our object model and business logic behing the API, read the <a href="https://github.com/dianaaffi/OSF-2013-2014/blob/master/Gamification%20Report.pdf">pdf documentation</a> and the <a href="">presentation</a> delivered with the project.